 - You want a machine for home use: You could get away with a single-group Appia in your home, but they designed it for commercial use.
 For something more suitable for home, check out the Nuova Simonelli Oscar review or our Nuova Simonelli Musica review.
 Both are heat-exchanger high-end espresso machines made for home use.

 - You want more barista control: The Appia is designed with ease of use as a priority.
 If you’ve hired professional baristas and want them to be able to showcase their skills, consider a machine that offers more manual control.
 For example, the La Marzocco GS3 or any of the Slayer models allow for flow profiling (5).

 - You have a bigger budget: If you have the money to spend, there’s no reason not to choose a higher-end showpiece espresso machine for your cafe.
-The Nuova Simonelli Aurelia Wave or La Marzocco Strada both have iconic style while still offering user-friendly volumetric dosing.
+The Unic Mira espresso machine, the Nuova Simonelli Aurelia Wave, and the La Marzocco Strada all have iconic style while still offering user-friendly volumetric dosing.